 You have the following rights:

-- the purposes of processing
+- the processing purposes

 - the categories of personal data

-- the planned storage period or, at least, the criteria for determining the storage period
+- the planned storage period or at least the criteria for determining the storage period

 - the existence of a right of appeal to a supervisory authority